PG1003/brle/README.md

 The remaing bits is zeros' block value.
 By adding 8 to that value you get the length of the zeros sequence represented by this block.

-E.g. a zeros block with a binary representation of `1000 0011` has a decimal value of 3.
+E.g. a zeros block with a binary representation of `1000 1001` has a decimal value of 9.
-The length of the zeros sequence that is represented by this block is `8 + 3 = 11`.
+The length of the zeros sequence that is represented by this block is `8 + 9 = 17`.

 The maximum number of zeros that can be represented is `8 + (2 ^ 6 ) - 1 = 71`.
 This means that the maximum compression ratio that can be achieved is `8 / 71 = 11.25%`.

 When a block represents _less_ then 71 zeros then sequence of zeros is always followed by an `1`.
-This bit is stuffed by the encoder to improve the compression ratio, especially for sequences of zeros containing a sporadic single `1`.
+This bit is stuffed by the encoder to improve the compression ratio, especially for sequences of zeros are followed by a single `1`.

 #### Ones